-Drawing in travellers from far and wide, the Midnight Sun is one of the world's most spectacular natural phenomenon.
+Drawing in travellers from far and wide, the Midnight Sun is one of the world's most spectacular natural phenomena.
 Welcoming sight seekers to a world of the most enchanting sunsets and pink sunrises that are entwined by a golden backdrop of intense vibrant colours.

 It's a good job that the Nordic locals are well known and equally adapted to their contrasting seasonal changes throughout the year.
 As an opposite to their frosty, arctic winters, the Nordics are granted a pleasantly intense summer.